Sign In Register

 Is New Bedford a Good Place to Live?

-Based on current data, New Bedford receives an overall livability score of 1.2 out of 5.0, earning a grade of F. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Based on current data, New Bedford receives an overall livability score of 1.1 out of 5.0, earning a grade of F. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 New Bedford faces significant challenges across several quality-of-life categories.

 Economy & Jobs

 The job market is very strong with unemployment at just 2.1%.
-8.3% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 34 minutes.

 Cost of Living & Housing